-- Greater mummies and mummy priests can summon a ton of undead and demons which attack you and make it difficult to attack the summoners with melee or non-smite-targeted attacks, but also means they will frequently abjure your own summons and prevents you from hitting them in melee.
+- Greater mummies and mummy priests can summon a ton of undead and demons which attack you and make it difficult to attack the summoners with melee or non-smite-targeted attacks, but also means they will frequently abjure your own summons.

 - All non-regular mummies cast death curses when killed, potentially slowing, rotting, tormenting or draining you or your stats, and dealing pain damage which is not resisted by rN.
 Since there are so many mummies in the Tomb, these effects can quickly reach debilitating levels.

 Some strategies, with their specific strengths and weaknesses, are outlined below.
 One should mix and match them to fit your character: it is unlikely that one can do Tomb simply by being a Zin or a Kiku worshipper, or simply by having Dispel Undead, but a lichform necromancer of Kiku, or Zinnite with a holy weapon and silence, stands a very good chance of making it.
 The best general advice is to know your limits.
 If one encounter with a greater mummy nearly killed you, then the next one may very well finish you off.
 Just remember that completing the Tomb is by no means required to win the game.